tvjsx/trading-vue-js/README.md

 }
 ```

-That's why I said you can draw ANYTHING.
-Stay with me, I will prove this bold statement to you:
+That's why the title doesn't lie: you can draw ANYTHING.

 ## Grin